SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/archives.md

 A great way to order information to find, review, and access information efficiently is by grouping the information.
 Grouping information means you sort information as a set of people or things, that have something in common.

-Every archive in SuperOffice contains a Settings button on the right-hand side.
+Every archive in SuperOffice contains a Settings button.
 When you click it, a new dialog will appear.
 This dialog allows you to enable for this archive.

 The columns you use to group your information, are only visible for you and you can add and remove as many groups as you like.